 - Demonstrate understanding of a battery's operation through a hands-on investigation and oral/written reflection.

-- As you display each question, have students use Poll Everywhere to share their responses.
-Alternatively, they could write their answers on a small dry erase board or show their answers on their fingers (1 finger means choice A, 2 fingers means choice B, etc.) Talk through student misconceptions.
+- As you display each question, have students share their responses, either by writing them on a small dry erase board or using their fingers to show responses (1 finger means choice A, 2 fingers means choice B, etc.) Talk through student misconceptions.

-- Play the movie through a second time, pausing for students to fill out additional information on the activity form or correct any misinformation they've written.
+- Play the movie again, pausing for students to complete each activity or correct any misinformation from earlier.